Soccer – Frequently Asked Questions

 If the ball hits the ceiling net during the game, this will result in a free kick from midfield.

 Final Round Games: Apex’s goal for the final round of games during each session is for each team to end the season with the most competitive match up in their division.
 For that reason, we generate the schedule for our final round of games based on the standings from the previous games.
 The #1 seed will play the #2 seed, the #3 seed will play the #4 seed, and so on.
 For divisions with an odd number of teams, the lowest three teams in the standings will play a “round robin” of shortened games in the final week.
-These games will equally the length of one full game for each team (The 3 teams will play TWO halves of soccer).
+These games will equal the length of one full game for each team (The 3 teams will play TWO halves of soccer).

 Scheduling: Apex will make every effort possible to schedule at least 7 games for each team (6 games and then the “championship round during the last week), including make-up games due to weather.
 However there is no guarantee of the 7 games if unforeseen circumstances arise.
 The scheduling policy is that games may begin as early as 7:30am on weekends and may begin as late as 10:30pm on all nights.
 No team will have to start a game at 7:30am or 10:30pm more than once and it’s rare that we would have to start a game that late, but it is a possibility.